The Best Exercise for Depression

 - look better in a suit

-- strengthen leg muscles around my torn meniscus
+- strengthen your leg muscles, as deadlifting did for me around my torn meniscus

 - get agile enough to start squats

 - stop suicidal thinking which is a great relief

 - rebuild your body and life

 Today, 40 percent of the US adult population is obese.

 And, 17.3 million adults, 7 percent of the US population struggle with depression.

 Close to 9% of adult females and 5.5% of men grapple with depressive episodes. ²

 The most striking statistic is that 60% of those affected by depression receive no treatment! ²